cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 3 - Merge PSR into Edge/001_merge_psr_into_edge.md

 To create clear boundaries between existing Ruby classes and facilitate working in this satellite app I think it's best to keep these incoming classes in a unique folder to act as a namespace.

 For example, all incoming model files will live at `app/models/patient_self_report/*.rb`.

-By doing this we make it clear that everything under the namespace belongs to the Patient Self Report domain and will provide a clear path forward whenever anyone would need to work on this app.
+By doing this we make it clear that everything under the namespace belongs to the Patient Self Report domain by just taking a glance.
+Namespacing provides a clear path forward whenever someyone would need to work on this app.

 > Edge is a large codebase with many Ruby classes scattered in multiple places.
-For some parts of the project related files might be difficult to find or reason about as group.
+For some parts of the project related files might be difficult to find or reason about as a group.
 An example of this is the Protocol Escalation models.
-The only way to make sense of them is by looking at the schema and build the associations.
+To make sense of them one needs to look at the schema, wire associations, and understand subtleties in the models.

-Same approach will be followed in the tests folder, i.e for model specs `spec/models/patient_self_report/*_spec.rb`.
-This have the benefit of a) be able to run all test suite for the Patient Self Report satellite app once inside Edge `rspec spec/models/patient_self_report/`; b) get a glance of all tests involved in this domain.
+Same namespacing approach will be followed in the tests folder, i.e for model specs `spec/models/patient_self_report/*_spec.rb`.

+This presents the benefit of a) be able to run all test suite for the Patient Self Report satellite app once inside Edge `rspec spec/models/patient_self_report/`; b) get a glance of all tests involved in this domain.
+Further helping understand what is all about.

+**IMPORTANT**

+Considering we're merging three backends into Edge (forms, dashboard, and credentialing), it makes more sense to namespace them to simplify the merge itself and set order and organization of closely related code.

 ## Replace Service calls with Ruby classes invocations